 Reported School Districts and Other Educational Entities include all regular operating elementary, high school, unit districts, state-authorized charter schools, and cooperative high schools.
-Non-operated districts, other state-funded education agencies (such as area vocational centers, special education cooperatives), and educational entities housed in the Illinois Department of Human Services are excluded from the Report Card.
+Excluded from the Report Card are non-operated districts, other state-funded education agencies (such as area vocational centers, special education cooperatives), and educational entities housed in the Illinois Department of Human Services.
 Inclusion or exclusion from the Report Card should not be confused with status as a school district.

-Responsible District is the district used for calculating all Report Card metrics.
-It is either the parent district of the responsible school or the parent district of a student's home school in cases where the student's serving school is a special education cooperative, special education private facility, nonpublic school, or a miscellaneous payee.
-Students who have no responsible school may be included in district-level calculations for their responsible district.
+Responsible District is the district used for calculating most Report Card metrics.
+It is either the parent district of the responsible school or the parent district of a student's home school in cases where the student's serving school is a special education cooperative, special education private facility, non-public school, or a miscellaneous payee.
+Students that have no responsible school may be included in district-level calculations for their responsible district.